 DREAM DESCRIPTION (Optional)

-L_01: If everyone agrees, a winning player describes the DREAM with his cards.
-He can also interpret it as a psychoanalyst might.
+L_01: If everyone agrees, the winning player describes the DREAM using their cards.
+They may also interpret it as a psychoanalyst might.

-"He describes this DREAM in his own way as a story.
-He can recite, mime, sing, or do anything else according to his interests."
+They describe this DREAM in their own way, as a story.
+They may recite, mime, sing, or do anything else according to their interests.

 OPTIONAL: